Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 - Despite the significant reduction in heart rate, clinical symptoms were not significantly improved after sinus node modification in patients with inappropriate sinus tachycardia and postural orthostatic tachycardia.
 A primary subtle autonomic dysregulation is frequently present in this population.
 Sinus node modification is not recommended in this patient population.

 So what is being suggested?
-Sinus node modification, medications, or pacemaker may not be recommended for some people because the issue these people have is something else.
+Sinus node modification, medications, or pacemakers may not be recommended for some people because the issue these people have is something else.
 It can be autonomic dysregulation.
 This is why people who are being treated for rapid heartbeat can have their heartbeat regulated but they continue to have symptoms of shortness of breath, dizziness, fainting sensation or actually fainting, panic attacks, anxiety attacks, and other psychological-like problems.

 Eventually, your heart says enough is enough and you go from a heartbeat that is too fast to a heartbeat that is too slow.